-Akero incurred the following fees from Deloitte & Touche LLP, and its respective affiliates (the "Deloitte Entities") for the audit of the consolidated financial statements of the Company, and for fees billed for other services provided by the Deloitte Entities, during the years ended December 31, 2022 and 2021.
+Akero incurred the following fees from Deloitte & Touche LLP, and its respective affiliates (the "Deloitte Entities") for the audit of the consolidated financial statements of the Company, and for fees billed for other services provided by the Deloitte Entities, during the years ended December 31, 2023 and 2022.
 Akero's Audit Committee approved 100% of the services provided by the Deloitte Entities.

-2022 2021
+2023 2022

-Audit fees (1) \$ 868,940 \$ 872,753
+Audit fees (1) \$ 954,014 \$ 868,940

 Audit-related fees

 Tax fees

 All other fees (2) 1,895 1,895

-Total fees \$ 870,835 \$ 874,648
+Total fees \$ 955,909 \$ 870,835

-- (1) Audit fees consist of fees for the audit of our annual financial statements on Form 10-K, the review of our interim financial statements included in our quarterly reports on Form 10-Q and fees related to our registration statements including comfort letters and consents. - (2) All other fees consist of fees for products and services other than the services described above.
-During fiscal 2022, these pertained to an annual license fee for access to an accounting research software application.
+- (1) Audit fees consist of fees for the audit of our annual financial statements on Form 10-K, the review of our interim financial statements included in our quarterly reports on Form 10-Q and fees related to our registration statements including comfort letters and consents. - (2) All other fees consist of an annual license fee for access to an accounting research software application.